pingcap/tidb/docs/design/2019-11-14-tidb-builtin-diagnostics.md

     /opt/FlameGraph/flamegraph.pl out.folded > cpu.svg
     ```

-- TiDB retrieves the flame graph
+- TiDB retrieves the flame graph via:

     ```
     curl http://127.0.0.1:10080/debug/pprof/profile > cpu.pprof
     go tool pprof -svg cpu.svn cpu.pprof
     ```

-There are two main problems in currently:
+There are two main problems currently:

-- The production environment may do not contain the corresponding external tool (perf/flamegraph.pl/go)
+- The production environment may not contain the corresponding external tool (perf/flamegraph.pl/go)
-- There is no uniform way for TiKV and TiDB.
+- There is no unified way for TiKV and TiDB.

-In order to solve the above two problems, this proposal will be built into TiDB in the way of obtaining the flame map.
-The use of SQL trigger sampling and the conversion of the sampled data into a flame map as a query result display, on the one hand, reduce the dependence on external tools, and at the same time Great improvement efficiency.
-Each node implements a sampling data acquisition function and provides a sampling interface for outputting sampled data of a specified format to the upper layer.
+In order to solve the above two problems, this proposal proposes to build the flame map in TiDB in the flame map, so that TiDB and TiKV can both use SQL to trigger sampling, and the sampled data can be converted into query results in flame maps.
+This way we can reduce the dependency on external tools, and at the same time improve efficiency greatly.
+For each node, a sampling data acquisition function is implemented and the sampling interface provided, through which a specified format is output to the upper layer.
 The tentative output is the ProtoBuf format defined by `[pprof](github.com/google/pprof)`.

 Sampling data acquisition method:

-- TiDB/PD: Use the sample data acquisition interface built-in Golang Runtime
+- TiDB/PD: Use the sample data acquisition interface built in Golang runtime
-- TiKV: Collect sample data using `[pprof-rs](github.com/tikv/pprof-rs)` library
+- TiKV: Collect sample data using the `[pprof-rs](github.com/tikv/pprof-rs)` library

-#### Node Monitoring Information
+#### Node monitoring information

-Monitoring information is mainly defined internally by each component monitoring metrics, At present, TiDB/TiKV/PD will provide the `/metrics` HTTP API, and then through the deployed Prometheus component timing (default configuration 15s) pull the monitoring metrics of each node of the cluster.
+Monitoring information mainly includes monitoring metrics defined internally by each component.
+At present, TiDB/TiKV/PD provides the `/metrics` HTTP API, through which the deployed Prometheus component pulls the monitoring metrics of each node of the cluster in a timing manner (15s interval by default).
 And the Grafana component is deployed to pull the monitoring data from Prometheus for visualization.

-The monitoring information is different from the real-time acquired system information.
-The monitoring data is a time series data, which contains the data of each node at each time point.
-It has very important purposes for troubleshooting and diagnosing problems, so the monitoring information is saved and inquired are very important for this proposal that built-in SQL diagnostics in TiDB.
-In order to be able to use SQL query monitoring data in TiDB, there are currently the following options:
+The monitoring information is different from the system information acquired in real time.
+The monitoring data is time-series data which contains the data of each node at each time point.
+It is very useful for troubleshooting and diagnosing problems, so how monitoring information is saved and inquired is very important for this proposal.
+In order to be able to use SQL to query monitoring data in TiDB, there are currently the following options:

-- Use Prometheus client and PromQL to query the data Prometheus server
+- Use Prometheus client and PromQL to query the data from the Prometheus server
-    - Advantages: there is a ready-made solution, just register the address of Prometheus server to TiDB, which is simple to implement.
+    - Advantages: there is a ready-made solution; just register the address of Prometheus server to TiDB, which is simple to implement.
-    - Disadvantages: enhanced TiDB's reliance on Prometheus, added difficulty for subsequent complete removal of Prometheus.
+    - Disadvantages: TiDB will rely more on Prometheus, which increases the difficulty for subsequent removal of Prometheus.
-- Saved monitoring data for the most recent period (tentative 1 day) to PD, querying monitoring data from PD.
+- Save the monitoring data for the most recent period (tentative 1 day) to PD and query monitoring data from PD.
-    - Advantages: this solution does not depend on Prometheus server, components for subsequent removal of Prometheus some help
+    - Advantages: this solution does not depend on the Prometheus server.
+Easy for subsequent removal of Prometheus.
-    - Disadvantages: the need to save to achieve timing logic, and to achieve the corresponding query engine, realize the difficulty and workload
+    - Disadvantages: requires implementation of time-series saving logic in PD and the corresponding query engine.
+The workload and difficulty are high.

-This proposal tends to Option 2, although it is more difficult to implement, but it will help the follow-up work.
-In order to solve the problem of realizing the difficulty and long period of implementation of PromQL and timing data saving, this function is divided into three stages (the third stage is implemented depending on the specific situation):
+In this proposal, we are opt to the second solution.
+Although it is more difficult to implement, it will benefit the follow-up work.
+Considering the difficulty and long development cycle, we can implement this function in three stages (the third stage is implemented depending on the specific situation):

 1. Add the `remote-metrics-storage` configuration to the PD and temporarily configure it as the address of the Prometheus Server.
 PD acts as a proxy, and the request is transferred to Prometheus for execution.
 The main considerations are as follows:

-    - Subsequent PD implements the query interface to implement bootstrapping, and TiDB does not need to make other changes.
+    - PD will have its own implementation of the query interface to realize bootstraping.
+No other changes needed for TiDB.
-    - Users can still use SQL query monitoring information and diagnostic frameworks without using Prometheus deployed by TiDB and using self-built monitoring services
+    - With bootstrapping realized, users can still use SQL to query monitoring information and diagnostic frameworks without relying on the Prometheus component deployed by TiDB

-2. Extract the Prometheus time series data and query the corresponding module and embed it in the PD.
+2. Extract the modules for persisting and querying Prometheus time series data and embed it in PD.
-3. The PD internally implements its own timing preservation and query (currently CockroachDB's solution)
+3. PD internally implements its own module for persisting and query time series data (currently CockroachDB's solution)

-##### PD Performance Analysis
+##### PD performance analysis

-PD currently hosts scheduling and TSO services for TiDB clusters, where:
+PD mainly handles scheduling and TSO services for TiDB clusters, where:

-1. TSO get accumulates only one atomic variable in Leader memory
+1. TSO fetching accumulates only one atomic variable in Leader memory
 2. The Operator and OperatorStep generated by the schedule are only stored in memory, and the state in memory is updated according to the heartbeat information of the Region.

-From the above information, it can be concluded that the performance impact of the new monitoring function on the PD on the PD can be neglected in most cases.
+From the above information, it can be concluded that the performance impact of the new monitoring function on the PD can be ignored in most cases.

-### Retrieve System Information
+### Retrieve system information

-Since the TiDB/TiKV/PD component has previously exposed some system information through the HTTP API, and the PD mainly provides external services through the HTTP API, some interfaces of this proposal reuse existing interfaces and use the HTTP API to obtain data from various components.
-For example, get configuration information.
+Since the TiDB/TiKV/PD component has previously exposed some system information through the HTTP API, and the PD mainly provides external services through the HTTP API, some interfaces of this proposal reuse existing logics and use the HTTP API to obtain data from various components.
+For example, configuration information.

-Since the TiKV follow-up plan completely removes the HTTP API, in addition to the existing interface reuse, no additional HTTP APIs are added, so the log retrieval, hardware information, and system information acquisition uniformly define the gRPC Service, and each component implements the corresponding Service.
-It is registered to the gRPC Server during startup.
+However, because TiKV plan to completely removes the HTTP API in the future, only the existing interfaces will be reused for TiKV, and no new HTTP APIs will be added.
+There will be a unified gRPC service defined for log retrieval, hardware information, and system information acquisition.
+Each component implements their own services, which are registered to the gRPC Server during startup.

-#### gRPC Service Definition
+#### gRPC service definition

 ```proto
 // Diagnostics service for TiDB cluster components.